MAP

 MapMaker: Cities of the World

-City populations change sizes over time, some increase, and others decrease as industries or climate change.
-Select a city and explore how its population has changed and how experts expect it to change.
+City populations change in size over time.
+Some increase and others decrease as climate or industries change.
+Select a city to explore how its population has changed and how experts expect it to change.

 Grades